jcnimble/liri-node-app/README.md

      * It should run `spotify-this-song` for "I Want it That Way," as follows the text in `random.txt`.

      * The text in random.txt can be edited to prompt others commands like movie-this and concert-this.

+    * The only way I could get this to work successfully was inserting an amended switch function to this function.
+I tried creating the original switch function as a global function that I would call within the "do-what-it-says" function -- but that wouldn't work.
+There may be a "cleaner" way to run this successfully.

 ## Built With